epfl-si/meteor-accounts-oidc/IMPLEMENTATION.md

 In conclusion:

-- The good: **security is a core feature** of the Meteor OAuth framework — not removeable, not to be provided by IdP-specific implementations such as this here package — and it has been that way across decades, and protocol major versions, and `loginStyle`s. **If it works, you can trust it.**
+- The good: **security is a core feature** of the Meteor OAuth framework — not removeable, not to be provided by IdP-specific implementations such as this here package — and it has been that way across decades, protocol major versions, and `loginStyle`s. **If it works, you can trust it.**
 - The ugly: near as I can tell, **almost none of that stuff is documented anywhere**; it was all figured out through reverse-engineering.

 ### `meteor.loginServiceConfiguration` vs. the OIDC client secret